Withdrawal dates and penalties

 Where such encumbrances have been applied, students will be advised via letter of the reason for this encumbrance and the steps required to have the encumbrance removed.

-To have any encumbrance relating to outstanding fees or fines lifted you must make payment directly to the University Cashier or Student Central.
+To have any encumbrance relating to outstanding fees or fines lifted you must make payment directly to Student Central.
 Once your payment has been received it may take up to 48 hours for the encumbrance to be removed from your record.
 Other payment methods may take up to 5 working days to be processed.

 Outstanding library fees or fines can be paid at Library invoice payments.